Father's Day 2024 - Dad's Top 5

 I have been a big fan of both Camper Van Beethoven and Cracker for many years.

 In fact, it was listening to a Counting Crows bootleg that inspired me to want to make it out there someday.
 During a live version of "Mrs. Potter's Lullaby," Adam Duritz talks about wanting so badly to escape so he spends the night out in the desert.
-Adam's description of Pioneertown had really intrigued me.
+Adam's description of Pioneertown really intrigued me.
 I wanted so badly to escape the confinement of the life I was living as well.
 I had spent most of my life in my dull hometown and was ready to escape like Adam.

 At the time, I was living in a small rural town in Georgia, between school and work; I never had the funds or time to fly out there.
 The closest thing I had in attendance was watching the first ever Campout on DVD.
 It was not until 2014, when I moved to Los Angeles that I would finally be able to attend my first three day annual Campout extravaganza.